-Note: The employer may deduct the completion allowance or any portion of it only if the learner successfully completes the learnership.
+Note: The employer may deduct the completion allowance or any portion of it only if the learner successfully completes the learnership in the year of assessment.

 The registered learnership agreement may provide for an extension of the training period when the employer is not satisfied that the learner has met the required level of competency.
 Such an extended period will qualify for the purposes of section 12H(4) and (4A).